krushnapriyaBodhankar/Zomato-Analysis/README.md

 # Data Description
 The dataset used in this project is obtained from Zomato and includes information about restaurants such as:
-Restaurant name
+1.Restaurant name
-Location
+2.Location
-Cuisines offered
+3.Cuisines offered
-Average cost for two
+4.Average cost for two
-Ratings
+5.Ratings
-Number of votes
+6.Number of votes
-Reviews
+7.Reviews

 # Objectives
 The main objectives of this project are:

-To understand the distribution of restaurants in different locations.
+1.To understand the distribution of restaurants in different locations.
-To analyze the relationship between restaurant ratings and other features such as cost, location, and cuisine type.
+2.To analyze the relationship between restaurant ratings and other features such as cost, location, and cuisine type.
-To identify the most popular cuisines.
+3.To identify the most popular cuisines.
-To explore customer reviews and sentiments.
+4.To explore customer reviews and sentiments.

 # Analysis and Methodology
 Data Cleaning: Handling missing values, duplicate entries, and data type conversions.